Aldosee/SQL-Covid-2024/README.md

 ## 🔎 Analysis

-### 1. Highest covided cases in regions and provinces.
+### 1. Highest COVID cases in regions and provinces.

 This SQL query calculates the total number of confirmed COVID-19 cases per region and province in the Philippines,  by aggregating data from a table named doh_covid_data_drop_20240103_05_doh_data_collect_daily_report.
 The query groups the data by region and province, sums the number of confirmed cases across different categories (asymptomatic, critical, mild, moderate, and severe), and sorts the results by region.